MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 Consider the following app installation information when following the above developer instructions for this feature:

 * Some app setup instructions include steps to deploy the app using app setup policies.
 You can ignore the policy-related instructions and follow the rest of the app configuration instructions.
-App deployment works if you choose to use the app setup policy method but it is not required.
+App deployment works if you choose to use the app setup policy method but it isn't required.

 * Some app setup instructions include steps to install the app in multiple scopes like personal, team, chat, and meeting.
 Auto install approved apps feature installs an app only in the personal app for an individual user.
 App deployment works if you choose to use the app in other scopes for a group of users.